-4.1 The instrument for measuring retroreflectivity of pavement markings shall be a portable hand-held 30-meter geometry retroreflectometer meeting all the requirements of ASTM E1710.
+4.1 The instrument for measuring retroreflectivity of pavement markings shall be a 30-meter geometry retroreflectometer meeting all the requirements of ASTM E1710.
 The entrance and observation angles of the retroreflectometer shall be 88.76° and 1.05°, respectively, as specified by the European Committee for Standardization (CEN).